codematsing/django-formset-debug/docs/source/default-widgets.rst

 using the parameter ``max_options_per_line`` when configuring its :ref:`form-renderer`.

-In addition to the default widgets shown here, **django-formset** offers a set of :ref:`alternative-widgets`, which offer more functionality but also require a client-side implementation.
+In addition to the default widgets shown here, **django-formset** offers a set of :ref:`alternative-widgets`, which offer more functionality but additionally require a client-side implementation.